miura/APEER_MacroExtension/README.md

 ## APEER Module I/O

-Here, we focus on how files and parameters are managed for inputs and outputs when ImageJ macro is used as an APEER module.
+Here, we focus on how files and parameters are managed for inputs and outputs when ImageJ macro is used as an APEER module (Overview of the APEER system can be find in [the ofiicial documentation](https://docs.apeer.com/create-modules/the-apeer-architecture)).

 **Declare that the modle needs input file/s**: Opening and saving of files in APEER module are achieved not by directly providing the file path for opening and saving: the reason is that for a modul placed in a APEER workflow, the exact  name of the input file and its location (file path) is unknown until the runtime and can be various, but the APEER system should know that the module requires certain input file, so that a workflow can be constructed.